 The Gene Upshaw Memorial Tahoe Forest Cancer Center has established a cancer care model to address disparities in lung cancer in rural areas.
 By partnering with the UC Davis Comprehensive Cancer Center and their UC Davis Cancer Care Network, they have been able to address a large issue in cancer care, where 20% of the American population is living in a rural area without access to a National Cancer Institute (NCI)-designated cancer center.

-Laurence Heifetz, MD, FACP, medical director at the Gene Upshaw Memorial Tahoe Forest Cancer Center, says 80% of all cancer cases are made up by gastrointestinal (GI), genitourinary (GU), lung, and breast cancers.
+Laurence Heifetz, MD, FACP, Founder at the Gene Upshaw Memorial Tahoe Forest Cancer Center, says 80% of all cancer cases are made up by gastrointestinal (GI), genitourinary (GU), lung, and breast cancers.
 With virtual tumor boards established between the experts at UC Davis and the smaller, local cancer centers and hospitals like Tahoe Forest Cancer Center, physicians are able to present specific patient cases and, in turn, give their patients the best treatment at hospitals local to them.